-- VASP collation of customer identity information from the certification authority: In the case where a VASP outsources the issuance of certificates to an external certification authority (CA), the VASP must obtain a copy of the customer identity information from the certification authority and retain it as part of customer due diligence (CDD) for compliance to the travel rule. - Refusal of customers without certificates or uncertain identities: In order to comply to the requirements of the travel rule, a VASP should simply deny customer requests for virtual asset transfers when the customer does not posses a certificate issued by a known reliable certification authority, or when the issuing certification authority has only low-assurance (low confidence) information regarding the customer. - Certificate validation prior to virtual asset transfer.
-Prior to a virtual asset transfer, an Originator-VASP must perform certificate validation of the public-key certificates of (i) the originator customer (the customer of the Originator-VASP), (ii) the Beneficiary-VASP, and (iii) the beneficiary customer (the customer of the Beneficiary-VASP).
-This is discussed further in Section 7. - Customer information communicated out-of-band between VASPs: As mentioned in Section 2 and illustrated in Figure 1, VASPs should exchange customer information and customer certificates (and their own VASP certificates) out-of-band over a secure and authenticated channel.
+- Certificate validation prior to virtual asset transfer: Prior to a virtual asset transfer, an Originator-VASP must perform certificate validation of the public-key certificates of (i) the originator customer (the customer of the Originator-VASP), (ii) the Beneficiary-VASP and (iii) the beneficiary customer (the customer of the Beneficiary-VASP).
+This is discussed further in Sec.
+7. - Customer information communicated out-of-band between VASPs: As mentioned in Sec.
+2 and illustrated in Fig. 1, VASPs should exchange customer information and customer certificates (and their own VASP certificates) out-of-band over a secure and authenticated channel.
 Here, the VASP industry can standardize the APIs and connection-endpoint definitions to allow inter-VASP exchange of customer information in a fast and efficient manner prior to the virtual asset transfer.
-This is discussed further in Section 8. - Standardization of customer attribute information: The VASP industry should define and profile the customer (subject) data-items required under the travel rule to be exchanged between VASPs as part of any virtual asset transfer event.
+This is discussed further in Sec.
+8. - Standardization of customer attribute information: The VASP industry should define and profile the customer (subject) data items required under the Travel Rule to be exchanged between VASPs as part of any virtual asset transfer event.
 We refer to these data items as the attributes of the originator, beneficiary and their corresponding VASPs.

-There are several standards in existence to represent attribute information of a subject (e.g. individual or organization) and protocols which support the delivery of these attributes securely in the open Internet of today.
-Examples include the X.509 Attribute Certificate [31], the XML Security Assertions Mark-up Language (SAML) [32], the OpenID Identity Token [33] and the recent JSON-based Verifiable Claims [34].
+There are several standards in existence to represent attribute information of a subject (e.g., individual or organization) and protocols which support the delivery of these attributes securely in the open Internet of today.
+Examples include the X.509 Attribute Certificate (Farrell and Housley, 2002), the XML Security Assertions Mark-up Language (SAML) (OASIS, 2005), the OpenID Identity Token (Sakimura et al., 2014) and the recent JSON-based Verifiable Claims (Sporny et al., 2019).